The Methodist Church Tower Hamlets

 This is inner urban London and an area of considerable history – from the 11th century Tower of London to the 21st century Docklands development; from the Victorian Whitechapel of Jack the Ripper to the 2012 Olympics and their ongoing legacy.

 Along the way a succession of immigrant communities from Huguenots, Jews and Caribbeans to Bangladeshis, Africans and Eastern Europeans has been welcomed in.
 This is a city of constant change and one of the most exciting and challenging places to live in the UK.

-years.
-According to current figures from the council, the population is diverse: 32%
+According to current figures from the ONC, the population of Tower Hamlets is diverse:

 43% of the local population were born outside the UK.

 39.9% are Muslim (the highest rate of any local authority),

 smaller groups from the Buddhist, Jewish, Hindu, and Sikh communities,

 With a population of 296,300 in 2016 - which is expected to rise to

 374,000 by 2026 - in a borough of 8